giacomotolari/react_optimizing_performance/README.md

 Split the code in App.jsx and create **_only_** a single **_Post_** component.
 This component can contain different HTML.

-In App.jsx we can return only 3 Post components and the "<div className="App">" container.
+In App.jsx we can return only 3 Post components and the "<div className="App">" container and "<h1>The Bad Blog</h1>".
 Find the best way to do that.